johnofsydney/notes/rails/rspec.md

   - after  :example
   - after  :context
   - after  :suite
-- You can _usually_ move the invocation of the method under test into the before / do block, which is especially useful if most of your tests are concenred with side effects rather than the return value of the method under test.
+- You can _sometimes_ move the invocation of the method under test into the before / do block, but pay attention, because if your invocation is in a `before` block, then **none of the downstream before blocks will be applied before the invocation of the method under test**

 ---